- Student Rights and Responsibilities

 Students are expected to arrive at class on time, with necessary materials and to be cooperative and respectful during all schedules periods.
 If a student fails to meet these expectations, the teacher may contact the student’s parent.
 Should this not remedy the situation, the teacher should refer the matter to the principal for counseling or after school detention.

 Teachers are expected to use traditional classroom management techniques to maintain order in the classroom.
-These techniques include (1) sending the student to the hallway briefly; (2) sending the student to an administrator’s office for a brief “time out” or for the remainder of the class time only; or (3) sending a student to a school counselor or other District staff member for counseling.
+These techniques include (1) sending the student to a space in the classroom for a brief time; (2) sending the student to an administrator’s office for a brief time or for the remainder of the class time only; or (3) sending a student to a school counselor or other District staff member for counseling.
 Traditional classroom management techniques such as these do not constitute disciplinary removal for the purpose of this Code.

 Under the SAVE Act, a teacher may remove a violent or disruptive student from class when the student’s conduct poses a danger or is substantially disruptive or substantially interferes with the teacher’s authority over the classroom.
 Such disruption occurs when a student demonstrates a persistent unwillingness to comply with the teacher’s instructions or repeatedly violates the teacher’s classroom behavior rules.
 A classroom teacher may remove such a student from class for up to two days.
 The removal from class applies to the class of the removing teacher only.